Before I launch into today's musings, it's time to announce the winner of my Every 100 Followers Giveaway!!

 Thus, I'm inspired to do a mini series using all eight principals of design (check out the post to see what I'm talking about); so far we've got balance

-, and today is rhythm.
+, and today is proportion.